sirex/sirex.github.io/posts/2019/test-one-thing-in-one-test-function.rst

         assert list(c) == [('foo', 'bar')]

 Here we have a test, where two separate things are tested.
-It is convenient to write tests way, because we only need to do setup once and then test multiple things on the same setup.
+It is convenient to write tests this way, because we only need to do setup once and then test multiple things on the same setup.

 Lets assume, that we wrote `sqlite3` module our tests fail at `test N` step.
 We need to debug what is going one.
 Usually debuggin requires to hook into for